 When I mentioned that I would love to find someone like Yoko, and really admired her work, her eyes went big and she said, “Wow!
 Really?
 I love Yoko!
 I’ve never met anyone else who does!”

-It was definitely an endearing bonding moment between us.
+It was an endearing moment between us.

 We dated for a while, but lost touch.
-(My fault.)

 This year on Facebook, she added me as a friend.